DataONEorg/d1_python/d1_mn_generic/doc/source/setup.rst

 Setting up the DataONE Generic Member Node (:term:`GMN`).

-.. include:: overview.rst

-This procedure has been verified on Ubuntu 10.04 LTS (Server and Desktop).
+This procedure has been verified on Ubuntu 14.04 LTS (Server and Desktop).
-:doc:`Additional notes and instructions <setup-centos>` are available for CentOS.
+:doc:`Additional notes and instructions <setup-extra-centos>` are available for CentOS.

 It may be possible to deploy GMN using a different stack, such as one based on